 Nocturia is the bothersome symptom of waking one or more times per night to pass urine.
 It is common in older men.
-More than half of men older than 70 years of age have nocturia and there are many reasons for this.
-Desmopressin regulates urine volume and concentration in the body.
-It is also a medicine used to treat nocturia.
+More than half of men older than 70 years of age have nocturia, and there are many reasons for this.
+Desmopressin is a drug that regulates urine volume and concentration in the body.
+It is also used to treat nocturia.

 The search is up-to-date to 1 August 2017.
-We identified 14 clinical trials, including 2966 men.
-We compared desmopressin alone or in combination with other medicines used for urinary problems (such as alpha-blockers or anticholinergics) against placebo (pretend treatment), behavior changes or medicines used for urinary problems alone or in combination.
-We also compared desmopressin to behavior changes.
-Most, but not all, studies enrolled only older men.
+We identified 14 clinical trials including 2966 men.
+We compared desmopressin alone or in combination with other medicines used for urinary problems (such as alpha-blockers or anticholinergics) against placebo (pretend treatment), behaviour changes, or medicines used for urinary problems alone or in combination.
+Most of the included studies enrolled only older men.

-Treatment with desmopressin for three to 12 months may reduce how often men urinate at night in an appreciable number of men compared to placebo.
+Treatment with desmopressin for three to 12 months may reduce how often men urinate at night in a small number of men compared to placebo.
 Serious side effects were not increased.
-We do not know how desmopressin compares to changes in behavior.
-The effect on how often men have to urinate at night is likely similar to that of alpha-blockers when given for up to three months (called short-term treatment) without major side effects.
+We do not know how the use of desmopressin compares to changes in behaviour.
+The effect of desmopressin on how often men urinate at night is likely to be similar to that of alpha-blockers when given for up to three months (i.e. short-term treatment) without major side effects.
 Adding desmopressin to an alpha-blocker seems to work little better than an alpha-blocker alone or an alpha-blocker combined with an anticholinergic.

 Quality of the evidence

-We rated the quality of the evidence and found it to be low most of the time, meaning that we cannot fully trust the results.
-The included studies were not well designed, were small, and only followed people for a short time (usually three months or less).
+We rated the quality of the evidence to be low in most cases, meaning that we cannot fully trust the results.
+The included studies were poorly designed, small, and only followed people for a short time (usually three months or less).

-Desmopressin may reduce the number of nocturnal voids in an appreciable number of participants compared to placebo in intermediate-term (three to 12 months) follow-up without increase in major adverse events.
-We found no evidence to compare its effects to behavior modification.
-The effect on the number of nocturnal voids in the short term is likely to be similar to that of alpha-blockers short-term with very infrequent major adverse events.
-There appears to be no added benefit in the combined use of desmopressin with an alpha-blocker or an anticholinergic.
+Desmopressin may reduce the number of nocturnal voids by a small amount compared to placebo in intermediate-term (three to 12 months) follow-up without increasing major adverse events.
+We found insufficient evidence to determine the effects of desmopressin when compared with behaviour modification.
+The effect on the number of nocturnal voids in the short term is likely to be similar to that of alpha-blockers, with very infrequent major adverse events.
+There appears to be little added benefit in the combined use of desmopressin with an alpha-blocker.
 The findings of this review were limited by short-term follow-up, study limitations, and imprecision.